ahlashkari/AuthAttLyzer/README.md

-# Python Project Authorship Evasion
+# Python based source code Authorship Attribution

 This directory contains all the code to perform authorship attribution based on the extracted features and